-Net dollar retention (NDR), also called net revenue retention, is a SaaS metric that reveals the health of your business and its growth potential.
-Expressed as a percentage, NDR takes into account upgrades, downgrades, and churn to tell you how much monthly or annual recurring revenue from current customers you retained across a certain period of time.
-This shows you how much growth you’re achieving regardless of whether you acquire any new customers.
-It’s the ultimate customer success metric and one every SaaS exec needs to be on top of to understand the nuances of their growth.
+Net dollar retention (NDR) is a SaaS metric that represents how much revenue growth or churn your company had over time from your existing pool of customers, revealing the health and growth potential of your business.
+Expressed as a percentage, NDR – also referred to as net revenue retention (NRR) – takes into account upgrades, downgrades, and churn.
+It's an important high-level metric, as it shows you (and investors) how much growth you’re achieving regardless of whether you acquire any new customers.
+As such it’s the ultimate SaaS success metric and one you need to be on top of to understand the nuances of your company's growth.

 Why net dollar retention is the metric of necessity

 How much growth you’re able to generate without acquiring any new customers.
 Or conversely, how leaky the bucket is you’re trying to fill.

 By extension, how satisfied your existing customers are with the value exchange you’re providing, which reflects the strength and stickiness of your product and proposition.